Fantastic Things to Do in Sifnos, Greece

 Staying in Apollonia is a good idea if you are not interested in direct access to the beach every morning but are keen on exploring the island and walking some of its fantastic hiking trails.

-When exploring Apollonia, don’t miss a stop at the Folklore and Pop Art Museum, located in the main square of the village.
+When exploring Apollonia, don’t miss a stop at the Folklore and Pop Art Museum, located in the village’s main square.

 This is a great place to start learning about Sifnos’ pottery and other crafts and jobs typical of life on the Cyclades.